thunpanhasuon/FishCompiler/README.md

 ![Built With](https://img.shields.io/badge/built%20with-Rust-blue?style=for-the-badge&logo=rust)
 ![License](https://img.shields.io/badge/license-MIT-green?style=for-the-badge)

----

-**Fish** is a tiny language that does one thing — math.
+**Fish** is a toys and compile programing language that does one thing — math.
 You write an expression, Fish compiles it, and spits out **Apple Silicon assembly (ARM64)**.
 That's it.
 Built for fun and learning at RUPP.

----

 ## What Fish Can Do